Xcitium

-Xcitium, formerly known as Comodo Security Solutions, Inc., is a cybersecurity company headquartered in Bloomfield, New Jersey.
+Xcitium (formerly Comodo Security Solutions Inc.) is a cybersecurity company, including Zero Trust cybersecurity, based in Bloomfield, New Jersey, United States.
+In 2022, the company rebranded as Xcitium.
+Also formed from the former Comodo Security Solutions was Sectigo, a certificate lifecycle management company based in the US and founded in 2018.

 History

 The company was founded in 1998 in the United Kingdom by Melih Abdulhayoğlu.
 The company relocated to the United States in 2004.
 Its products are focused on computer and internet security.
 The firm operates a certificate authority that issues SSL certificates.
-The company also helped on setting standards by contributing to the IETF (Internet Engineering Task Force) DNS Certification Authority Authorization (CAA) Resource Record.
+The company also helped set standards by contributing to the IETF (Internet Engineering Task Force) DNS Certification Authority Authorization (CAA) Resource Record.

 In October 2017, Francisco Partners acquired Comodo Certification Authority (Comodo CA) from Comodo Security Solutions, Inc. Francisco Partners rebranded Comodo CA in November 2018 to Sectigo.
-The change in name came less than a year after Comodo CA was acquired by Francisco Partners.

 On June 28, 2018, the new organization announced that it was expanding from TLS/SSL certificates into IoT security with the announcement of its IoT device security platform.
 The company announced its new headquarters in Roseland, New Jersey on July 3, 2018 and its acquisition of CodeGuard, a website maintenance and disaster recovery company, on August 16, 2018.

-On June 29, 2020, Comodo announced their strategic partnership with the company CyberSecOp.
-The firm has partnered with Comodo in the past, and seeks to provide a range of cybersecurity products and consulting services.